britram/rains-prototype/draft-trammell-rains-protocol.md

 require implementation and deployment experience, and is a subject for future work.

-### Zone-Reflexive Assertions
+### Zone-Reflexive Singular Assertions

-A zone may make an assertion about itself by using the string "@" as a subject name.
-This facility can be used for any assertion type, but is especially useful for self-signing root zones, and for a zone to make a subsequent key assertion about itself.
-If an assertion of a given type about a zone is available both in the zone itself and in the superordinate zone, the assertion in the superordinate zone will take precedence.
+A zone may make a Singular Assertion about itself by using the string "@" as a subject name.
+This facility can be used for any object type, but is especially useful for self-signing root zones, and for a zone to make a subsequent key assertion about itself.
+If a Singular Assertion for an Object about a zone is available both in the zone itself and in the superordinate zone, the assertion in the superordinate zone will take precedence.

 ### Address Assertions {#revassertions}